judasgutenberg/Esp8266_RemoteControl/documentation/writing_reports.md

 # Introduction

-The reporting system is designed so that new reports can be created without writing PHP code.
+The reporting system is designed so that new reports can be created without writing code requiring upload.
 A report consists primarily of three pieces:

 1. A SQL query
 2. A JSON form definition